-Are you the kind of person who’s a fan of all the big guns, flares, guns, tankers, robots, guns, mechs and a lot of intrigues?
+Are you the kind of person who’s a fan of all the big guns, flares, guns, tankers, robots, guns, mechs, and a lot of intrigues?
 Did I also mention guns?
 Then you’re probably into all kinds of military anime series.
-The uniforms and the drills, the complicated characters and surrealistic events, the supernatural cataclysms and the sometimes gratuitous love stories all make for one sumptuous binge-watching experience.
+The uniforms and the drills, the complicated characters and bizarre events, the supernatural cataclysms, and the sometimes gratuitous love stories all make for one rich binge-watching experience.

-If all of these things I’ve just said seem really interesting to you, then check out our list of the top 20 military anime series and see if any of them are ones you’ve seen before.
-Also, get ready for a lot of heroism and space odysseys, because I surely wasn’t prepared!
+If all of these things I’ve just said seem interesting to you, then check out our list of the top 20+ military anime series and see if any of them are ones you’ve seen before.
+Also, get ready for a lot of heroism and space odysseys, because I evidently wasn’t prepared!

 Best Military Anime

 Joker Game takes place in the era of World War II Japan.
 The secret organization named ‘D Agency’ trains its recruits to become crucial parts of war for Japan.
 Their job?
-Infiltrating other countries and resistance groups and collecting information that could just give Japan the edge in the war.
-Joker Game is a somewhat-anthology collection of episodes that prove that the strongest weapon in any war is information.
+Infiltrating other countries and resistance groups and collecting information that could give Japan the edge in the battle.
+Joker Game is a somewhat-anthology collection of episodes that prove that the most potent weapon in any war is information.

 As military anime, Joker Game didn’t make the dent it was expected to.
 This is exacerbated by the phenomenal success of the manga and novel series.
 However, the show manages to stand out as one of the more innovative of its kind.
 Check it out for its episodic narrative, spanning Hawaii to London, and behind-the-scenes take on war espionage.